syauqifut/pos-BE/docs/MODULES.md

 ### Transaction List

-**Purpose**: Lists all purchase and sales transactions for audit or review.
+**Purpose**: Lists all purchase and sale transactions for audit or review.
 **Managed Data**: Summary of all past transactions.
 **Operations**: Filter, sort, search, and edit transaction records if needed.
-**Relations**: Aggregates data from sales, purchase, and adjustment modules.
+**Relations**: Aggregates data from sale, purchase, and adjustment modules.

 ---